-Writes academic comments for students two times per year
+Writes gradebook comments for students at least four times a trimester.

-Advises nine to fourteen students, provides academic and emotional support, and communicates regularly with parents and guardians of advisees (this year, 8th grade boys)
+Advises nine to fourteen students, provides academic and emotional support, and communicates regularly with parents and guardians of advisees.

 Bachelor’s degree in mathematics and/or education; a master’s degree or working towards a master’s degree preferred.